MaanavA26/Sentiment_Analysis_Project/Readme.md

 Perform sentiment analysis on customer reviews from an e-commerce platform using a machine learning model.
-This project classifies reviews as positive, negative, or neutral to help businesses gain insights into customer satisfaction and improve their products or services.
+This project classifies reviews as positive or negative to help businesses gain insights into customer satisfaction and improve their products or services.